pyeventsourcing/eventsourcing/docs/topics/application.rst

 The application layer combines objects from the domain and infrastructure layers.

-An application object can have methods ("application services") which provide a relatively simple interface for clients operations, hiding the complexity and usage of the application's domain and infrastructure layers.

-An application object can have repositories, that provide a dictionary-like interface, so that aggregates can be retrieved by ID.
+An application object can have repositories, so that aggregates can be retrieved by ID using a dictionary-like interface.
 In general, aggregates implement commands that publish events.

 An application object can have policies.
 In general, policies receive events and execute commands.
-For example, in an event sourced application, a persistence policy can append domain events to an event store whenever they are published.

-Although an application can be used by interfaces, interfaces are outside the scope of the application layer.
+An application object can have methods ("application services") which provide a relatively simple interface for clients operations, hiding the complexity and usage of the application's domain and infrastructure layers.

 Application services are most effectively developed outside-in, with test- or behaviour-driven development.
-Tests can be imagined as the first interface that uses the application.
+A test suite can be imagined as an interface that uses the application.
+Interfaces are outside the scope of the application layer.

 Event sourced application
 =========================

 The example code below shows an event sourced application object class.
-When constructed, it constructs an event store that uses the library's infrastructure with SQLAlchemy.
-It involves a domain entity called ``CustomAggregate`` defined below.
+It constructs an event store that uses the library's infrastructure with SQLAlchemy.
+The library function ``construct_sqlalchemy_eventstore()`` is used to construct an event store.

 .. code:: python